 David Schenkein, M.D. has served as a member of our board of directors since April 2015.
-Since August 2009, Dr. Schenkein has served as President and Chief Executive Officer of Agios Pharmaceuticals, a pharmaceuticals company.
+Dr. Schenkein is currently a general partner in GV (Google Ventures).
+He is also Executive Chairman of the board of directors of Agios Pharmaceuticals, a pharmaceuticals company.
+Previously, Dr. Schenkein served as President and Chief Executive Officer of Agios Pharmaceuticals from August 2009 to February 2019.
 From April 2006 to July 2009, Dr. Schenkein served as a Senior Vice President of Oncology Development at Genentech.
 Dr. Schenkein currently serves on the boards of directors of Agios Pharmaceuticals and bluebird bio.
 Previously, Dr. Schenkein served on the board of directors of Foundation Medicine.
 He also currently serves as an adjunct attending physician in hematology at Tufts Medical Center.
-Dr. Schenkein received his M.D. from the State University of New York Upstate Medical School and his B.A. in Chemistry from Wesleyan University.
+Dr. Schenkein received his M.D. from the State University of New York Upstate Medical School and his B.A. in chemistry from Wesleyan University.